Cluster Overview

 Use Sticky session

-All Cluster members must share the log storage.
+All Cluster instances must share the same storage location for execution logs.

 Note: If you use the S3 Log Storage Plugin Be sure to use